Noise is not always detrimental: the capacity of quantum batteries is enhanced in black holes

-To investigate the impact of Hawking radiation on quantum batteries, we have studied the evolution of the quantum battery capacity under Hawking acceleration, focusing on a quantum battery composed of isotropic states in a two-qubit system.
-As the Hawking acceleration increases, the capacity of the quantum battery gradually rises, indicating that the thermal noise induced by Hawking acceleration exerts a positive charging effect on the battery.
-This behavior stands in sharp contrast to the degradation of entanglement and coherence under Hawking radiation.
+We have investigated the influence of the Unruh channel on the capacity of a two cell spin quantum battery in a noninertial relativistic setting.
+The battery state is modeled by a two qubit isotropic state, and its energetic structure is specified by the Ising type Hamiltonian $H=\sigma_3\otimes\sigma_3$.
+Within the channel framework, the Rindler modes accessible in Region I constitute the effective battery subsystem, while the causally inaccessible Region II modes play the role of an environment associated with acceleration.

+Our results show that increasing the proper acceleration can enhance the capacity of the accessible battery state.
+This enhancement does not imply that acceleration protects all quantum resources.
+Instead, it arises because the capacity considered here is determined by the eigenvalue ordering and population structure of the reduced battery state.
+The Unruh channel and the trace over inaccessible modes can redistribute the populations among the energy levels; for the pure Ising Hamiltonian adopted in this work, this redistribution may increase the effective energy level imbalance and hence enhance the battery capacity.